AyeAyeApi/Api/README.md

 [![Build Status](https://img.shields.io/travis/AyeAyeApi/Api/master.svg)]
 (https://travis-ci.org/AyeAyeApi/Api/branches)

-Aye Aye API is a micro framework for building API's, and we mean _micro_.
-It's designed to be easy to use, fast to develop with and to scale from tiny projects to world devouring titans.
+Aye Aye API is a micro framework for building API's written in PHP.
+It's designed to be easy to use, fast to develop with and to scale from tiny micro-services to gargantuan behemoths.

-## Quick Start Guide
+## Installation

 Create a project and include Aye Aye